liris-xr/PLUME/docs/recorder/recorded-data/audio.md

 The `AudioRecorderModule` can be used to record the audio stream sent to the [AudioListener](https://docs.unity3d.com/Manual/class-AudioListener.html) component.
 When enabled, a separate `.wav` file containing the audio samples will be created alongside the record file.

+!!! warning
+    The audio recorder module is disabled by default in the settings.
+If you want to record audio, make sure to enable it before running your experiment.

 ## Spatialized audio

 The audio recorder module takes into account the audio setup of the project.
 As a consequence, the produced WAV file will have the same number of channels as the number of channels specified in the [audio speaker mode setting](https://docs.unity3d.com/ScriptReference/AudioSpeakerMode.html) (mono, stereo, quad, surroung, etc).